-Details of where the event centre will be located will be given out a few weeks before the race.
-You’ll need to be self sufficient out on the open fells, but there will be refreshments at the end.
+Details of where the event centre will be located will be given out approx 1 week before the race.
+You’ll need to be self sufficient out on the open fells, but there will be some refreshments at the end.
 There will be no aid/water stations out on course, but there will be first aid station at a location marked on the map.
-The map will also have my contact number should you need urgent assistance, not for asking where you are! lol
+The map will also have my contact number should you need urgent assistance, not for asking where you are! lol Regarding water, there’s plenty available from good water courses on the hill……………which is fresh and free!

 When you actually start, depending on what distance you are running you will be given a separate control sheet, listing the controls you need to visit.
 You need to find these controls on your map, and if you so desire mark these on the map.
 I certainly would.

-Controls- The controls will be marked by a red and white orienteering kite/flag, and will be near to an obvious feature, eg-stream, track bend, gate, fence, boulder/s, cairn, etc. The kite will also have a printed two letter code attached to it by string.
-Make sure you’re at the right one!
+Although I won’t actually need to put any markers out on the course, I may still do this as there’s nothing nicer than actually seeing something you’re actually looking for.
+These controls will be marked by a red and white orienteering kite/flag, and will be near to an obvious feature, eg-stream, track bend, gate, fence, boulder/s, cairn, etc. Just make sure you’re at the right one!

 Or like this